This article describes how you can add Facebook Messenger channels to the Zendesk Agent Workspace.

 - Select all the Facebook pages you want to manage in Zendesk, and ensure page permissions

 - On the Add Facebook Messenger screen, choose a Facebook page from the list and

 When the channel connects successfully, a Channel added message appears.

-- Enter a channel name.
-If your account has multiple brands, use the Brand dropdown to select one to associate with the channel.
+- If your account has multiple brands, select a Brand to associate with the channel.

 - Click Save settings.

 After you add Facebook Messenger channels to the Zendesk Agent Workspace, you may need to complete these additional tasks: